Author has written 8 stories for Misc. Comics, I Am Legend, Outsiders, Grand Theft Auto, and Jumper series.

 What I've been doing lately:

-This is the part where I explain why no one has heard from me in a very, very long time.
+This is the part where I explain why no one has heard from me in a very, very, very long time.
 Having small children is tough on writers.
 That's been my experience anyway.
 It is difficult to get much of anything done when you have little ones crying to be fed, or changed, or stood in a corner.
 I've also made a series of career adjustments over the last year.
 I'm an electrician by trade, but I got a chance to teach part time at a local technical college for about five months.
 Since some of the material I had to cover was new to me, it required full devotion.
 I spent most of my extra time studying.
-Two weeks ago I ended teaching, and began a new job at an electric motor repair shop, learning to rewind motors.
+Two weeks ago I ended teaching, and began a new job at an electric motor repair shop, learning to rewind motors--again more new material.
 Sadly, I've had no time for writing stories.

 I have some great ideas for more fanfiction stories.
 Mostly the Outsiders.
 When I'm procrastinating from something important, I often find myself tapping away at one of my brain babies.
 I've already worked on a few ideas, have gathered a substantial body of content on one, still in the experimental stage.
 See, a while back I discovered cyberpunk and am trying a weird crossover between the Outsiders and some of Cory Doctorow's stuff, especially Down and Out in the Magic Kingdom.
 If you haven't read his books and you like sci fi, I think you're in for a treat.
 I believe you can still download free digital copies of many of his books from his website, or you can pay for them on Amazon.